 Range Rover Velar SVR

-To be called the Range Rover Velar SVR, it will use the same supercharged 5.0-litre V8, and with height-adjustable suspension, it won’t just be quick, but will be off-road capable, too.
+To be called the Range Rover Velar SVR, it will use the same supercharged 5.0-litre V8, and with height-adjustable suspension, it won’t just be quick but will be off-road capable, too.

+Make sure you check out that link above, with a video that demonstrates the sound of the new Velar SVR – oh boy, it’s good.
 And with a sharper body kit, it should prove to be one of the best looking machines on sale.

 But how many buyers will use the Velar’s capability?
 About as many as will use the Range Rover Sport SVR’s ability.